wpengine/php-docker/README.md

 # New Relic

 As part of this container we install latest version of the New Relic php agent.
-The New Relic daemon should be run in a seperate container and the daemon socket should be mounted on /tmp/.newrelic.sock.
+The New Relic daemon should be run in a separate container and the daemon socket should be mounted on /tmp/.newrelic.sock.
 The socket location can be changed by setting newrelic.daemon.port.

 ```
 RUN { \